Personal Finance Basics

 Excessive additional charges

 Whenever you take out a loan, there will be fees and charges.
 These can add up and cost you extra money you may not want to spend.
-Ask each potential lender about their fees, and then do the math to determine whether a debt consolidation loan is worth those charges–especially a prepayment penalty, which is what some lenders charge you for paying off a loan early (not Sun Loan, however…we never charge prepayment penalties!).
+Ask each potential lender about their fees, and then do the math to determine whether a debt consolidation loan is worth those charges–especially a prepayment penalty, which is what some lenders charge you for paying off a loan early (not Sun Loan, however, we never charge prepayment penalties!).

 Some lenders may offer you a special or promotional APR for a certain amount of time to get you to do business with them.
-For example, a balance transfer credit card may offer you a 0% APR for a year–meaning you only pay off your principal each month for a year, without any extra fees or interest added on.
-But once that year is up, your monthly payments will likely change quite a bit once the APR kicks in.
-Another example is a variable rate loan, whose interest rates can change each month…for better or worse.
-If you prefer to have the same payment, look for a fixed rate loan with the lowest possible APR.
+For example, a balance transfer credit card may offer you a 0% APR for a year–meaning you only pay off your principal each month for a year without any extra fees or interest added on.
+However, once that year is up, your monthly payments will likely increase once the APR kicks in.

 Longer payment term leads to more payments

 Your credit score could also suffer if you close your credit cards or accounts that were paid off by consolidating your debt.
-That’s because the average age of your credit accounts makes up 15 percent of your credit score.
-When you open a new account or close an older one, the average age of your credit history decreases, which can also lower your credit score.
-We recommend keeping your old credit cards and accounts open, even if you don’t plan on using them.
+That’s because the average age of your credit accounts makes up 15% of your credit score.

 A debt consolidation loan isn’t the only way to combine your debts into one reasonable amount to pay off.
 In fact, there are quite a few options to consider when you want to consolidate your debt.